PowderL/Cython-IDE/README.md

 # Cython-IDE
-Light IDE for language Cython
+Light IDE programed by Python for language Cython